Warangal Airport

 Warangal Airport also Mamnoor Airport (IATA: WGC, ICAO: VOWA) is located at Mamnoor, Warangal in the state of Telangana, India.
 The largest airport at the time, remained in service until 1981.
-The Government of Telangana is trying to revive the airport with some instate services.
+The Government of Telangana is trying to revive the airport with some instate services, it is planned to be reopened by 2030.
 Around 1000 acre of land are available for the proposed airport.